-My advice to young people like me who want to take music so serious as their career is that don’t give up so easily unless otherwise.
-By this I mean always have hope.
+My advice to young people like me who want to take music so seriously as their career is that don’t give up so easily unless otherwise.
+By this, I mean always have hope.
 Believe in yourself.
-That self confidence plays a big part.
+That self-confidence plays a big part.

 Don’t rush but take your time.
 Working on pressure and comparing yourself to others will drain & exhaust you and surround yourself with the right people who will build, mentor and support you.

 Don’t hate those better than you.
 But learn from them and lastly, pray.
 Put God first in everything you do.